-- All pupils with care plans will need to keep their medication to hand.
-This will be in a medical box in the child's classroom and may also be in the school office. - All classes have dedicated medical boxes for storage of inhalers and any care plans for those pupils. - Any medication brought to school must be clearly labelled with: - o The name of the pupil. - o The name of the medication. - o The dosage and frequency of administration.
+- The school is not able to store large quantities of medication and in most cases, particularly in the case of short-term medical needs, medication should be brought in each morning and taken home at the end of the school day.
+All medication should be kept in the main office. - As a general rule, medication should be taken to the school office, where it will be safely and securely stored and administered at the appropriate time.
+Medication that needs to be kept cool will be stored in the main office fridge and controlled medication will be kept in the school safe. - Some pupils with individual care plans will need to keep their medication closer to hand.
+This will usually be in the class medical box in the child's classroom and may also be in the school office. - Any medication brought to school must be clearly labelled with: - o The name of the pupil. - o The name of the medication. - The dosage and frequency of administration.